ttlew/conversation/dialog-beta.md

 ### Design considerations
 {: #digression-design-considerations}

 - **Avoid fallback node proliferation**: Many dialog designers include a node with a `true` or `anything_else` condition at the end of every dialog branch as a way to prevent users from getting stuck in the branch.
-The thinking is that if the user input does not match anything you anticipated and included a specific dialog node to address, then a generic response is displayed, at least.
-However, users cannot digress away from nodes that have child nodes with a `true` or `anything_else` condition.
-Evaluate any branches that currently use this approach to see whether the dialog would be better served if you allow digressions away from the branch.
-If the user's input does not match anything you anticipated, it might just match against an entirely different dialog flow in your tree.
-Rather than responding with a generic message that doesn't help anyone, you can put the rest of the dialog to work to try to address the user's input.
-And the root-level `Anything else` node can always respond to input that no other nodes know how to address.
+This design returns a generic message if the user input does not match anything that you anticipated and included a specific dialog node to address.
+However, users cannot digress away from dialog flows that use this approach.
+Evaluate any branches that use it to see whether it would be better to allow digressions away from the branch.
+If the user's input does not match anything you anticipated, it might find a match against an entirely different dialog flow in your tree.
+Rather than responding with a generic message, you can put the rest of the dialog to work to try to address the user's input.
+And the root-level `Anything else` node can always respond to input that none of the other root nodes can address.

 - **Reconsider jumps to a closing node**: Many dialogs are designed to ask a standard closing question, such as, `Did I answer your question today?` Users cannot digress away from nodes that are configured to jump to another node.
 So, if you configure all of your final branch nodes to jump to a common closing node, digressions cannot occur.
-Consider tracking user satisfaction through metrics or other means.
+Consider tracking user satisfaction through metrics or some other means.

 - **Test possible digression chains**: If a user digresses away from the current node to another node that allows digressions away, the user could potentially digress away from that other node, and repeat this pattern one or more times again.
 If all the nodes in the digression chain are configured to go back after the digression, then the user will eventually be brought back to the current dialog node.
 However, test scenarios that digress multiple times to determine whether individual nodes function as expected.